duynguyen1805/expense-tracker-fe/README.md

-# Personal Finance Manager
+# Expense Tracker Manager

-A modern web application for managing personal finances, built with Next.js 15, TypeScript, and Tailwind CSS.
+A modern web application for managing Expense Trackers, built with Next.js 15, TypeScript, and Tailwind CSS.

 ## Features